databendlabs/databend/README.md

 - [x] 0.4 Support order by (2021.04)
 - [ ] 0.5 Support join
 - [ ] 1.0 Support TPC-H benchmark

+## Release Status

+Datafuse is currently in **Alpha** and is not ready to be used in production.

+We are doing our best to release R1.

 ## License